Quick Start¶

 Database Selection¶

-There are two ways to specify the database number:
+Two ways to specify the database number:

 - Query string: